AstraZeneca/runnable/docs/concepts/nodes.md

 pass the current iteration value into the function.

 ### branch (required)
-The branch to iterate over ther parameter.
+The branch to iterate over the parameter.
 The branch definition should follow the same rules as a dag definition.

 ### next (required)
 The name of the node in the graph to go if the node succeeds